wavebeem/wavebeem.com/src/blog/2024-01-15-js-proxy-and-private-properties.md

 ## Combinations of features can be surprising

 It's never a pleasant feeling when two features of a language don't combine well like `Proxy` and private properties.
 I can't help but feel that private properties should've just been syntax sugar over a `Symbol` made behind the scenes anyway.
-Maybe I'm just a minimalist, but I feel like buildling on top of existing features is good.
+Maybe I'm just a minimalist, but I feel like building on top of existing features is good.
 But I also remember programming in JS before ES5 came out, and frankly it was still a pretty good language even back then (hot take).

 Yes, you can use `Object.getOwnPropertySymbols` to enumerate the symbols for an object, but this is nearly impossible to do on accident.
 If I had the time and energy, maybe I could browse the GitHub discussions for why the private property proposal went with true privacy instead of just being great syntax sugar over nearly-private fields using `Sybmol` keys.